vandreleal/react-social-github/docs/README.md

 ### Widget

 The tooltip is inserted as a block element.
 This is the default type and doesn't require any configuration.
-The option `type: "widget"` can be declared in the element to provide more clarity.
+The option `type: "widget"` can be declared in the component to provide more clarity.

 ### Link

 The tooltip is anchored in an inline link.
-In order to use the inline element the option `type: "link"` must be declared in the element.
+In order to use the inline element the option `type: "link"` must be declared in the component.

 ### Button

 The tooltip is anchored in a button.
-In order to use the inline element the option `type: "button"` must be declared in the element.
+In order to use the inline element the option `type: "button"` must be declared in the component.

 #### Options